In this post, we have listed 11 easy WordPress hacks 2019 which can speed up your website.

-Images make content interesting and more readable but if done wrong, they will make your pages big in size.
+Images make the content interesting and more readable but if done wrong, they will make your pages big in size.
 There are many plugins which can optimize images without giving up the quality, our recommendations are resmush.it and Short Pixel.

-To use WebP images in WordPress, use Image optimizer plugins and Cache Plugin.
+To use WebP images in WordPress, use Image optimizer plugins, and Cache Plugin.

 First, convert the images to WebP format by using ShortPixel or EWWW Image Optimizer.
 Then Install Cache Enabler (remove other cache plugins) and Enable WebP in it.

 This is the one tip you might have heard hundreds of times.
 Because it is most important and yet many beginners choose the wrong host.

 Almost all Hosting providers have affiliates program and that’s why you will find Bluehost and Hostgator in every top 10 list.
 Although they are not bad, they are not good either.